dsboo/tbd/_posts/2017-03-04-install-linux-manjaro-16.10.3-thinkpad-13.md

 ### remove window titlebar in xfce

-Recent versions of XFCE have this built-in.
 Check out Settings Manager > Window Manager Tweaks > Accessibility > Hide title of windows when maximized.
 Maximized windows will not have the title bar then, while non-maximized windows will have it.
 Tested on ArchLinux, xfce version 4.12.0-4.

+Settings Manager > Panel > uncheck Don't reserve space on borders.

 ### merge both window's titlebar(title, button) and ffce pannel
 yay -S xfce4-windowck-plugin